-- All evaluations will be documented in writing, utilizing input from all of the licensed supervisors responsible for the postdoctoral fellow's work and covering the key competencies the postdoctoral supervisor is expected to achieve (as described earlier in this document). - The first evaluation will take place no later than four months after beginning the postdoctoral fellowship.
+- All evaluations will be documented in writing, utilizing input from all of the licensed supervisors responsible for the postdoctoral fellow's work and covering the key competencies the postdoctoral supervisor is expected to achieve (as described earlier in this document). - Evaluations will be conducted mid-year and end of the year. - Ongoing verbal evaluations will be provided in individual supervision with the postdoctoral fellow's licensed supervisor.